-The processes may seem daunting, but with the Login & Signup block from The Plus Blocks for Gutenberg, you can create highly customised login and registration forms to suit your requirements.
+The processes may seem daunting, but with the Login & Signup block from Nexter Blocks, you can create highly customized login and registration forms to suit your requirements.

 Required Setup